-The English pop rock band Tears for Fears will perform on Wednesday, Ju Read more [...]
+The German rock band Scorpions will perform in Piazza Napoleone, the ma Read more [...]

 Take That was formed in Manchester in 1990.
 The original line-up consisted of five members: Gary Barlow, Robbie Williams, Howard Donald, Mark Owen and Jason Orange.
 Barlow acted as the group’s lead singer and main songwriter, with Owen and Williams providing backing vocals and Donald and Orange serving primarily as dancers.

 The group had 28 top 40 singles and 17 top 5 singles in the United Kingdom, 12 of which have reached number one, as well as having seven number one albums.
 They have received eight Brit Awards, winning awards for Best British Group and Best British Live Act.

 Robbie Williams left the band in 1995, while the four remaining members completed their world tour and released a final single before splitting up in 1996.
 After filming a 2005 documentary about the group and releasing a new greatest hits album, Take That without Williams officially announced a 2006 reunion tour around the UK.
 Their fourth studio album, Beautiful World, was released in 2006 and was followed up by The Circus, in 2008.